Madakari Nayaka & Hyder Ali: Fall of Chitradurga

 Prejudiced by the Nayaka's conduct, Hyder appointed a news writer to closely monitor him.
 Unwilling to accept this, the Nayaka sent his vakil to the Pune court to persuade the Marathas to undertake a campaign against Mysore.
 The Marathas assured him that they would send an immense army to invade Mysore and permanently relieve him from Hyder's interference.

 Meanwhile, Krishnappa of Rayadurga incited Hyder to attack Chitradurga.
 Hyder also secured the assistance of the chief of Harapanahalli.
-Before launching the attack, Hyder proposed the surrender of Madakari Nayaka's capital and accept Mysore service and an annual jagir of 50,000 rupees; however, the offer was refused.
+Prior to launching his attack, Hyder proposed that Madakari Nayaka surrender his capital and accept Mysore's service, along with an annual jagir of 50,000 rupees.
+However, this offer was ultimately rejected.

 In July 1777, Hyder laid siege to the fort, that continued for three months.
 The Bedars valiantly defended the fort.
 Every Monday they would bravely venture into the trenches and return with a number of heads of Hyder's soldiers as offerings to the shrine of Kali, located within the fort.